-• When data is written using more than one module access device:
+• When data is written using the module access device more than twice:

 • When data is written at a single point of the program using the TO instruction:

 - (1) Store data to devices such as the data register (D). - (2) Write data to only one point in the program.